corsonr/fredo/README.md

 # fredo
-A free, open source WordPress theme
+A free, open source WordPress theme, will be soon available.
+You can get a demo on my site: https://remicorson.com